douglasgreyling/light-service/README.md

 $result = GreetsAndFeedsSomeone::call(['name' => 'Shaggy']);
 ```

 And that's your first organizer!
-It ties two actions together through a static method `call`.
+It ties two actions together through a static function `call`.
 The organizer call function takes any name and uses it to setup an initial context (this is what the `with` function does).
-The organizer then executes each of the actions on after another with the `reduce` method.
+The organizer then executes each of the actions on after another with the `reduce` function.

 As your actions are exectuted they will add/remove to the context you initially set up.